vincentneo/Avenue-GPX-Viewer/README.md

 ## License
 Avenue GPX Viewer for macOS.

-Copyright © 2020 Vincent Neo, with codes belonging to Juan M. Merlos (@merlos) from [iOS-Open-GPX-Tracker](https://github.com/merlos/iOS-Open-GPX-Tracker), used with permission.
+Copyright © 2020 Vincent Neo, with certain codes belonging to Juan M. Merlos (@merlos) from [iOS-Open-GPX-Tracker](https://github.com/merlos/iOS-Open-GPX-Tracker), used with permission.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.